wandb/sambanova-webinar/README.md

 - "How do machine learning algorithms handle natural language processing?"
 - "What are the latest developments in fusion energy research?"

-### Financial Analysis & Market Research
+## Financial analysis and market research

-For financial queries, Samba Co-Pilot will:
+For financial queries, the application uses the **Financial Analysis** agent to:

 - Analyze company financial performance
 - Track market trends and competitive positioning
 - Evaluate stock performance and valuation metrics